regen-network/testnets/kontraua/challenges/phase-5/README.md

 ```sh
 $ xrncli tx wasm execute $CONTRACT "$UPDATE_ECOSTATE" --from oracle -y
 ```

-- Query contract state, `released_tokens` should have been updated based on the ecostate change.
+- Query contract state response should show the updated `released_tokens` based on the ecostate change

 ## What is expected from validators?